xiaoyisha/Fault-Tolerance-Lib-For-Go/README.md

-# Fault-Tolerance-Lib-For-Go
+# Perseus

-This is a latency and fault tolerance library designed for Golang.
+Perseus is a latency and fault tolerance library designed for Golang.